sykehusinnkjop-hf/Azure-Functions/README.md

 # Leder API
-Bruker Kontroll is an app made to sit between your front-end application and the microsoft Graph API.
-"Bruker kontroll" allows you to request information about users based on your "role" in the organization.
+Brukerkontroll is an app made to sit between your front-end application and the microsoft Graph API.
+"Brukerkontroll" allows you to request information about users based on your "role" in the organization.

-## intended usage
+## Intended usage
-The intended usage for Leder API is to move the responsibility of Users to managers.
+The intended usage for Leder API is to move the responsibility of users to employee managers.
 Today we are using a powerapp with a custom connector on top of the API for the interface.
 But this could be replaced with a custom SharePoint/Teams Webpart

 # Getting Started